 - SmileGuard Toothbrush.
 Available in a variety of characters, this toothbrush is designed for children’s mouths and has a suction cup on the end of the handle for easier storing.

 - RADIUS Kidz Toothbrush.
 Very soft, BPA-Free and made with FDA-approved plastic, the Radius has a customized grip for kids six years of age and above.
-What makes it special is its smooth oval head, which cultivates pressure-less brushing.
+Its defining feature is its smooth oval head, which cultivates pressure-less brushing.